 Customer support specialists are typically called upon to provide feedback on computer hardware and software, guide improvements for future upgrades and consult on new software development.

 While flexible schedules are typical for computer support specialists, most put in 40 hours per week.
 They may work at a customer’s location, so travel may be required.
 Weekend and evening hours may also be required.
 Some computer support specialists work from home.

-According to a 2010 national survey conducted by the U.S. Department of Labor, the average annual salary for computer support specialists was $49,930, while the middle 50% earned between $35,860 and $60,020.
-The lowest 10% earned approximately $28,300, while those in the highest 10% bracket brought in around $76,970 per year.
+According to the BLS, the median annual salary for computer support specialists was $53,470 as of May 2018.
+The lowest 10% earned less than $38,270, while those in the highest 10% bracket brought in more than $105,770 per year.
 Because salary potential may vary depending on location, education and experience, prospective students are encouraged to conduct independent research to determine actual earning potential.